Lauchmelder23/vim-sussify/README.md

 All of this can be accessed in a **simple to use menu** that even allows to **open multiple entries** at once.

-Startify doesn't get in your way and works out-of-the-box, but provides many options for fine-grained customization.
+Sussify doesn't get in your way and works out-of-the-box, but provides many options for fine-grained customization.

 ---